IBM/model-recycling/faq.md

 ## Can I get worse results from training over the top ranked base model when compared to the vanilla model?

 Yes.
 For example, in RoBERTa-base, about 1 in 4 tasks perform slightly better on the pretrained model.
 Furthermore, difference in seed randomization can yield variance in results.
 The best approach is to assess multiple models and evaluate on dev data.
-You can see example HuggingFace code that streamline this process.

 ## When shouldn't I use one of the recommended base models?

-You should always review the base model license and fact sheet to ensure they meet your requirement for the particular use case.
+You should always review the base model license and fact sheet to ensure they meet your requirement for the particular use case. you should always only  download models and datasets from sources that you trust.
+Downloading of models and datasets can run code your machine (see for example [HuggingFace](https://huggingface.co/docs/transformers/autoclass_tutorial) warning).
+We do not certify the quality and usability of  models listed.

 ## Which architectures are supported?